konstantin-berezovskiy/azd-ai-agent-service/README.md

-# AZD Trainer-Demo-Deploy Starter template
+# AI-3026 Azure AI Foundry - Agent Service Infrastructure

-This template could be used as a starting point for creating your own AZD-compatible templates, which you will contribute to [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).
+This template could be used as a starting point for Azure AI Foundry - AI Agent Service deployment, which is related to Microsoft Learn AI-3026 ILT.

+This scenario is part of the broader Azure Demo Catalog, available at [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).

 ## ⬇️ Installation
 - [Azure Developer CLI - AZD](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd)